How to feed, water and hold animals at sites where animals that are not for human consumption are killed, and how the site must be designed.

 - you must only deliver a shock to the muscle of the hindquarters

-- the instrument must have been designed for the purpose of making an animal move.
+- the instrument must have been designed to make an animal move

 You must not: